ps-lo/InfoSec-and-Tech-Black-Friday/README.md

  - No tracking/affiliate links. (this isn't monetized)
  - I'll put start and end dated with each deal

+ Training I have taken and I like is marked with 💖 Stuff I have used is marked with ✨

 If you have additional deals you would like to add, see the instructions at the bottom of the page.
 No affiliate links please!!

 ## Table of contents